rainprotocol/interpreter-ts/docs/types/runtimedata.md

 # Type RuntimeData

-Additional data available for opcodes' closures during eval, some names are reserved as they are necessary for any eval such as context, namespace and simulationCount
+Additional data available for opcodes' closures during eval, some names are reserved as they are necessary for any eval such as context and namespace

 <b>Signature:</b>